 I build these documents using Miro to figure out the organization’s objectives and values, who their audiences are, and what success should look like.

 After having all the insights from Discovery Phase, I am now ready to define a Central Design Challenge.
 I had an initial idea about what this challenge could be before Discovery, but now this concise, research-informed statement can guide me through Defining and Designing my project with the end goal.

 Design Requirement Canvas:

-I am not reinventing the wheel with our project, and there are probably some great, relevant examples of good design out in the wild that I can find and learn from.
+I am not reinventing the wheel with the project, and there are probably some great, relevant examples of good design out in the wild that I can find and learn from.
 I am going to take the Design Requirements that I have created and look for examples of those requirements at work to gain insights on how they can work for me.

 User Journey Maps:

 User Journey Maps ask me to analyze the stages of a user’s journey through using the product or service by recording their actions and thoughts and feelings through each stage.
-In addition, I recorded the channel or medium of each stage as well as opportunities to improve.

 In the map where yellow stickies are showing steps of the user journey, blues are giving the detailed structure of a step, greens are for possible solutions for the issues that can arise, and reds are for undecided/ unsolved circumstances.

 I designed this wireframe on Lucidchart based on The User Journeys.
 Here oval shapes are for each major section of the website, rectangles are for steps an action takes and diamonds are for decision-making points.